 These emerging biometric payment technologies can broadly be defined as any hardware or software that enables point-of-sale (POS) authentication using unique physical or biological markers to identify users and authorize payments and other financial transactions.

-The Biometric POS terminal segment is the most popular among the start-ups in the space, with Amazon being the only known incumbent present.
-The segment comprises startups that are pure-play Biometric POS terminal providers who typically offer their own terminal devices (such as Biyo), as well as companies offering Biometric POS terminal software that can be embedded into smart devices, and thereby, possibly cater to the mobile biometrics segment (such as Saffe and PopID) as well.
+The Biometric POS terminal segment is the most popular among the start-ups in the space.
+The segment comprises startups that are pure-play Biometric POS terminal providers who typically offer their own terminal devices (such as VisionLabs ), as well as companies offering Biometric POS terminal software that can be embedded into smart devices, and thereby, possibly cater to the mobile biometrics segment (such as Saffe and PopID) as well.
 In addition to those software players, the mobile biometrics market also comprises identity verification companies (like VoiceVault and Heslo) that offer mobile biometrics.

 Given the low penetration and infancy of biometric payment adoption, most of the identified startups remain in the seed or early stage.

 Incumbents in the biometric payment industry mainly comprise payment card manufacturers, fingerprint authentication sensor and software providers, and tech conglomerates.
 They have typically developed in-house biometric payment solutions to make their initial entrance, with some players opting for partnerships to expand their offerings and market reach.
-Most incumbents specialize in a specific segment, except Samsung, which offers both remote biometric authentication and biometric payment card tech.
+Most incumbents specialize in a specific segment, however, Samsung is a notable exception which offers both remote biometric authentication and biometric payment card tech.